json-schema-org/community/docs/governance/supporting-info.md

 For the governance process of the JSON Schema Project, see the primary [GOVERNANCE.MD](https://github.com/json-schema-org/community/blob/main/GOVERNANCE.md) document.

-This document provides supporting resources.
+This document provides supporting resources in acknowledgement that parsing legalistic governance process documents can sometimes take considerable effort, and humans are error prone.

 ## Workflow for voting